 Many ask whether they need separate cooking equipment for those who live with non-gluten-free family members.
 The answer is that it depends.

 • Slow Cooker.
-This is what I love about those school days when I know I won’t have time to make a healthy dinner.
+This is what I love about those school days when I knew I wouldn’t have time to make a healthy dinner.
 Just toss the ingredients into the slow cooker and come home to dinner.
-My favorite slow cooker recipes are my 5 Ingredient Pulled Pork and my Gluten Free Mushroom Soup.
-If you live with family who is not gluten free, you can buy these inexpensive slow cooker liners to help prevent cross-contamination.
+My favorite slow cooker recipes are my 5 Ingredient Pulled Pork and my Crock Pot Gluten Free Mac and Cheese.
+If you live with a family that is not gluten-free, you can buy these inexpensive slow cooker liners to help prevent cross-contamination.
+If you use a slow cooker a lot, check out all of my gluten-free slow cooker recipes.

 • Instant Pot – In a pressure cooker, you can roast a whole chicken in 30 minutes!
 My favorite pressure cooker recipes are these Gluten Free BBQ Turkey Meatballs.
 If you live with a non-gluten-free family, you can not share an Instant Pot or pressure cooker.
 The rubber seal could harbor gluten, making it not safe.

 • Cast Iron Skillet.
-I use my cast iron skillets ALL of the time.
+I use my cast iron skillets all the time.
 They can be a little tricky to care for, but they are so easy because they can go straight from the stove to the oven.
-I have 10 Ā½ inch, 12 inch, and mini cast iron skillets!
+I have 10 1/2-inch, 12-inch, and mini cast iron skillets!
 Do not share cast iron skillets with your family.
-The seasoning can harbor gluten, making it unsafe.
+The seasoning can harbor gluten, making them unsafe.

 • Air Fryer – My son took my Corsori Air Fryer to college, and I upgraded to the Ninja Foodi Air Fryer.
 It has been great, and it has two separate cooking compartments. (*Note: this seems to go on sale pretty frequently, so it is worth watching it and buying it when it goes on sale.)
 Do not share an air fryer with non-gluten-free family members.
 The gluten can get up in the fan easily, making cross-contamination likely.
 Some say the Ninja Air Fryer, with two compartments I link above, is safe because each compartment has a separate fan, but I am unsure if this would keep all food cooked in it safe.